-This is an additional petition in a series of petitions which is filed due to the failure to respond to applications for entry permits into the seam zone.
 According to respondents' procedures, an answer to an application must be delivered within two weeks from the receipt of the application at the DCO.
-The applications of the family members were transferred to the Israeli DCO about eight weeks ago, but despite petitioners' efforts to receive an answer to the applications and to refrain from the filing of this petition, the petitioners have no alternative but to turn once again to this honorable court.
+Petitioner's application was transferred to the Israeli DCO about two months ago, but despite petitioners' efforts to receive an answer to the application and refrain from the filing of this petition, the petitioners have no alternative but to turn once again to this honorable court.